Have you ever said, If I study, I will pass the test”?

 5. Mixed Conditionals

-Mixed conditional sentences are type of conditionals that describe things by combining different times frames.
-For example, the condition could be in the past, but the result of that condition is in the present time. for example;
+Mixed conditional sentences are a type of conditionals that describe things by combining different time frames.
+For example, the condition could be in the past, but the result of that condition is in the present time.

 - If I had woken up earlier, I wouldn’t be late now.